 To ensure that clinical trials in all three phases of development will be adequate to support a Marketing Authorization Application ("MAA"), sponsors should design these trials with the MAA requirements in mind.
-Biologics in general need to comply with the requirements set out in Part III of the Annex I to Directive 2003/63/EC, and advanced therapy medicinal products need to comply with the requirements described in Part IV.
+Biologics in general need to comply with the requirements set out in Part III of the Annex I to Directive 2003/63/EC (which amends the core EU medicines legislation, Directive 2001/83/EC), and advanced therapy medicinal products need to comply with the requirements described in Part IV.